CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 Usage of **Allas** is based on CSC customer projects.
 To be able to use Allas you need to be a member in a CSC project that has permission to use Allas.
 If you do not have a CSC account, you must first register as a CSC user and join or start a computing project for which Allas has been enabled.
-All these steps can be done in the MyCSC user portal: [https://my.csc.fi]( https://my.csc.fi){:target="_blank"}
+All these steps can be done in the MyCSC user portal: [https://my.csc.fi]( https://my.csc.fi){:target="_blank"}.

 The easiest way to use Allas is through the [web client](./using_allas/web_client.md){:target="_blank"} which offers basic tools for managing your data.

-The following guidelines describe step by step how to establish Allas with different operating systems.
+Below is given guidelines describing step by step how to establish Allas with different operating systems.

 &nbsp;